Email Security

 How To Prevent Watering Hole Attacks.png

-Over the past decade, there has been a raft of watering hole attacks, with many targeting high-profile organizations that have supposedly implemented top-of-the-line cybersecurity protection.
-This means that any type of organization can be vulnerable to these attacks, which are called Advanced Persistent Threats (APTs).
+In the past, watering hole attacks have targeted high-profile organizations that have supposedly implemented top-of-the-line cybersecurity protection.
+This means that any type of organization can be vulnerable to these advanced persistent threats (APTs).
 Here are some concrete examples of high-profile watering hole attacks:

 2012 – American Council on Foreign Relations